CS50 Sandbox is a web app at sandbox.cs50.io, for students and teachers especially, that allows users to

 - provide students with starter code, as by creating a sandbox, editing one or more files, and asking students to clone that sandbox by visiting its unique URL.

-CS50 Sandbox is essentially a lightweight version of CS50 IDE, CS50’s web-based integrated development environment.
-CS50 Sandbox is quicker to start, since it doesn’t require authentication, but CS50 Sandbox
+CS50 Sandbox is essentially a lightweight version of CS50 IDE, CS50’s web-based integrated development environment, but CS50 Sandbox

 - does not offer persistence, insofar as sandboxes are cookie-based and thus lost when cookies are cleared or expired,